abandoned properties: overview

 An inter-local agreement in 2002 between Genesee County and the city of Flint, Michigan created the Genesee County Land Bank, which was recognized with a 2007 Innovations in American Government Award.
 According to the land bank, it has acquired thousands of properties in its five years of operations and has primarily obtained these using Michigan's expedited tax foreclosure process.
 (Information on Michigan's tax foreclosure process is available here.)
 Properties can also be given to the land bank by non-profits or government agencies or can be purchased to help assemble a developable parcel.

 In disposing of properties, the land bank has a great deal of flexibility in holding, demolishing, or transferring properties as needed to meet strategic goals.
-One goal of the is the redevelopment of abandoned properties into affordable homes.
+One goal of the land bank is the redevelopment of abandoned properties into affordable homes.
 To meet this goal, the land bank can sell properties to non-profit developers for less than fair market value but not less than the costs to the land bank.

 In 2004, the state of Michigan facilitated the creation of more land banks by passing the Land Bank Fast Track Act.
 The act allows local governments to create independent land banks and authorizes land banks to acquire and dispose of properties.
 After the passage of the act, at least seven additional Michigan counties established land banks.